UBCFormulaElectric/Git-Playground/README.md

 ![screenshots](screenshots/example-branch-created-terminal.png)

-4. Create the upstream branch on GitHub for your local branch by entering `git push -u origin <branch name>` in your terminal.
+4. Create the upstream branch on GitHub for your local branch by entering `git push -u origin <branch name>`.

 ![screenshots](screenshots/example-push-branch.png)

-5. If you go back to the Jira project in the board view, you should notice that the issue's status automatically transitioned from "Selected For Development" to "In Progress".
-This is one of the automation rules defined by the Jira project admin.
-You should see a comment in the activity section confirming this status transition.
+5. If you go back to  Jira's board view, you should notice that the issue's status transitioned automatically from "Selected For Development" to "In Progress".
+You should also see a comment in the activity section confirming this status transition.

 ![screenshots](screenshots/example-auto-transition-select-for-dev-to-in-progress.png)
 ![screenshots](screenshots/example-auto-transition-comment.png)

-> You need to push your local branch or commit to GitHub for Jira to update.
+> You must push your local branch or commit to GitHub for Jira to update.

-6. Confirm that you can access the development view by pressing the branch icon in the issue card and selecting "View all development information".
-You can also access the development view from the "Development" field in the issue details.
+6. Confirm that you can access the dev view by pressing the branch icon in the issue card and selecting "View all development information".
+You can also access the dev view from the "Development" field in the issue details.

 ![screenshots](screenshots/example-dev-info-view.png)

-7. Make a change in your working copy, e.g. modify the README or create a random text file, and add it to the staging area by entering `git add .` (this command actually adds everything to the staging area, which is OK since we've only modified one item).
+7. Make a change in your working copy, e.g. create a random text file, and add it to the staging area by entering `git add .`(this command actually adds everything to the staging area, which is OK since we've only modified one item).

-8. Commit your changes by entering `git commit -m "<Issue key> <Commit description>"`.
-Jira will only recognize your commit if you have the issue key in your commit description.
+8. Commit your change by entering `git commit -m "<Issue key> <Commit description>"`.
+Jira will only recognize your commit if you have the issue key in your commit message.

 ![screenshots](screenshots/example-commit-msg.png)